-- any relevant house sitting or pet care experience
+- any relevant house sitting, pet care or experience

-Many other house sitters are registered on the sites, so it helps to be prompt in applying for house sitting jobs.
+Many other potential house sitters are registered on the sites, so it helps to be prompt in applying for house sitting jobs.

-Personalize your message to homeowner-specific needs and include any relevant information.
+It’s also a good idea to personalize your message to homeowner-specific needs and include any relevant information.

 For example, if the owner requires you to take care of their cat, you might mention how cute the cat is and how much you love animals.

 It can be nerve-wracking to leave a house in the hands of strangers.